 If you want to ensure your slides are handled with care, Legacybox might be a good choice.
 They specialize in enhancing image quality with color correction.
 They send you a kit with pre-paid shipping, and they return your originals after digitization.
 Plus, they'll keep you updated throughout the process.
 Learn more on their slide to digital conversion page.

-Nostalgic Media
+A Look at Nostalgic Media

 Nostalgic Media focuses on high-resolution scanning at 3,000 DPI.
 This ensures your images look great on screen and are suitable for printing.
 With a typical turnaround time of 7–10 business days, you'll receive your digital images quickly.
 See their slide scanning service page for details.